arahi7860/sql-intro/readme.md

 ## Make sure Postgres.app is installed

-## Exploring Postgres (20 minutes / 1:05) - James
+## Exploring Postgres CLI (20 minutes / 1:05)

 Start by "spotlight searching" (`command-space`) for Postgres and launching `Postgres.app`.
 Once you see the elephant in your Mac menu bar, you'll know Postgres is running.
+This is similar to how we had to run `mongod` before we could connect to it.

 ### psql commands

-We'll use `psql` as our primary means of interacting with our databases.
+We'll use the `psql` command as our primary means of interacting with our databases.
 This is our CLI.
 Later on we'll use Python or server-side Javascript to do so in our programs.

+Type `psql` with no arguments to connect to a database with the same name as your username.

+Type `psql -d <dbname>` to connect to a specific database.
+There's usually a database that already exists called `postgres` so you can type `psql -d postgres`.

 Here's a quick demo.
 I recommend just watching and taking notes for this part.
 Don't try to code along.